Anthropectomy

 Anthropectomy refers to the withholding of human qualities from non-human animals.
 It is conceptually opposed to anthropomorphism, which refers to the attribution of human characteristics to animals.
+Anthropectomy describes an error in animal cognition research, of assuming animals don't share certain human qualities with humans.
+Both anthropectomy and anthropomorphism are bias shown in animal cognition research.
+They are highly debated topics in this field, and can influence how a researcher conducts their research which is why both are typically avoided.

 Etymology

 The term anthropectomy is derived from the Greek words anthropos (ἄνθρωπος), meaning "human," and ektomia (ἐκτομή), meaning "to cut out".

 Uses

 The term anthropectomy was introduced by philosophers Kristin Andrews and Brian Huss.
+The article in which they introduce anthropectomy was published in 2014.
 It appears in a variety of contexts in the literature.
 In some cases, it refers to the tendency to deny non-human animals human-like qualities without adequate justification.
 In other contexts, it refers more specifically to a cognitive bias in humans, such as human exceptionalism or anthropofabulation, that results in the systematic exclusion of animals from traits considered human.

 Other terms for anthropectomy include anthropodenial, coined by Frans de Waal, and reverse anthropomorphism, used by Maxine Sheets-Johnstone, both referring to the same error of denying human-like traits in non-human animals.